-- 4.2.3.1 TSS - 539 If the ST author selects "device-specific information", the evaluator shall verify that the TSS contains a description of the device-specific fields used in certificate requests. - 4.2.3.2 Guidance Documentation - 540 The evaluator shall check to ensure that the guidance documentation contains instructions on requesting certificates from a CA, including generation of a Certificate Request Message.
-If the ST author selects "Common Name", "Organization", "Organizational Unit", or "Country", the evaluator shall ensure that this guidance includes instructions for establishing these fields before creating the certificate request message. - 4.2.3.3 Tests - 541 The evaluator shall perform the following tests: - a) Test 1: The evaluator shall use the guidance documentation to cause the TOE to generate a certificate request message.
+If the ST author selects "device-specific information", the evaluator shall verify that the TSS contains a description of the device-specific fields used in certificate requests.

+The evaluator shall check to ensure that the guidance documentation contains instructions on requesting certificates from a CA, including generation of a Certificate Request.
+If the ST author selects "Common Name", "Organization", "Organizational Unit", or "Country", the evaluator shall ensure that this guidance includes instructions for establishing these fields before creating the Certification Request.

+- a) Test 1: The evaluator shall use the guidance documentation to cause the TOE to generate a Certification Request.
 The evaluator shall capture the generated message and ensure that it conforms to the format specified.
-The evaluator shall confirm that the certificate request provides the public key and other required information, including any necessary user-input information. - b) Test 2: The evaluator shall demonstrate that validating a certificate response message without a valid certification path results in the function failing.
+The evaluator shall confirm that the Certification Request provides the public key and other required information, including any necessary user-input information. - b) Test 2: The evaluator shall demonstrate that validating a response message to a Certification Request without a valid certification path results in the function failing.
 The evaluator shall then load a certificate or certificates as trusted CAs needed to validate the certificate response message, and demonstrate that the function succeeds.

-4.3 Protection of the TSF (FPT)
+4.4 Protection of the TSF (FPT)

-4.3.1 FPT\TST\EXT.2 Self tests based on certificates
+4.4.1 FPT TST EXT.2 Self tests based on certificates

-- 4.3.1.1 Tests - 542 The evaluator shall verify that the self test mechanism includes a certificate validation according to FIA\X509\EXT.1 and a check for the Code Signing purpose in the extendedKeyUsage. - 543 The evaluator shall use an invalid certificate and perform the self test.
+The evaluator shall verify that the self test mechanism includes a certificate validation according to FIA_X509_EXT.1 and a check for the Code Signing purpose in the extendedKeyUsage.

+The evaluator shall use an invalid certificate and perform the self test.
 This attempt should fail.
 The evaluator shall use a certificate that does not have the Code Signing purpose and verify that the self test fails.
 The evaluator shall repeat the test using a valid certificate and a certificate that contains the Code Signing purpose and verify that the self test succeeds.
-Testing for this element is performed in conjunction with the assurance activities for FPT\TST\EXT.1. - 544 It is not necessary to verify the revocation status of X.509 certificates during power-up.
+Testing for this element is performed in conjunction with the assurance activities for FPT_TST_EXT.1.

+It is not necessary to verify the revocation status of X.509 certificates during power-up.

-4.3.2 FPT\TUD\EXT.2 Trusted Update based on certificates
+4.4.2 FPT_TUD_EXT.2 Trusted Update based on certificates

-- 4.3.2.1 TSS - 545 The evaluator shall verify that the TSS describes how the TOE reacts if X.509 certificates are used for trusted updates and the administrator attempts to perform the trusted update using an expired certificate. - 546 The TSS shall describe the point at which revocation checking is performed.
+The evaluator shall verify that the TSS describes how the TOE reacts if X.509 certificates are used for trusted updates and the administrator attempts to perform the trusted update using an expired certificate.

+The TSS shall describe the point at which revocation checking is performed.
 It is expected that revocation checking is performed when a certificate is used when performing trusted updates.
-It is not sufficient to verify the status of a X.509 certificate only when it is loaded onto the device. - 4.3.2.2 Guidance Documentation - 547 The evaluator shall verify that the guidance documentation describes how the TOE reacts if X.509 certificates are used for trusted updates and the administrator attempts to perform the trusted update using an expired certificate.
+It is not sufficient to verify the status of a X.509 certificate only when it is loaded onto the device.

+The evaluator shall verify that the guidance documentation describes how the TOE reacts if X.509 certificates are used for trusted updates and the administrator attempts to perform the trusted update using an expired certificate.
 The description shall correspond to the description in the TSS.